-But when done right, sports movies offer more depth than the average game, illuminating not just the sport depicted, but the deeper part of human nature that makes us love watching other people play games.
+Good sports movies are tough to make.
+The most successful have to transcend the drama and excitement inherent in sports themselves; why watch a movie about basketball when you could simply watch a great basketball game?
+But when done right, sports movies offer more depth than the average game, illuminating not just the sport depicted, but the deeper part of human nature that both drives an athlete to compete and makes us love watching other people play games.
 The next time you fire up Netflix, hit play on one of these titles.

 Fascinated by doping scandals and Lance Armstrong's fall from grace, Brian Fogel, a playwright and amateur cyclist, fell deeper into the chemical trend than he could have possibly imagined after connecting with Dr. Grigory Rodchenkov, who would reveal himself to be the director of the Russian laboratory in charge of aiding Olympic athletes.
 Icarus traces a line through a history of doping and Rodchenkov's whistleblowing, which ignited fury in Russia and turned him into a political target.
 Fogel's film is the rare science-minded doc that also plays like a Tom Clancy thriller.

 The Ip Man movies (2008, 2010, 2015, 2018, 2019)